Program Day 2

 Among the discussion questions:

-• Coordination only seems to work well when it is about journalists’ safety – why is that?
+• Coordination only seems to work well when it is about journalists’ immediate safety – why is that?

 • Isn’t it naïve to expect coordination between competitors?